projectcalico/calicoctl/README.md

 ## Getting started

-To get started follow the instruction here
+To get started follow the instructions at
 [Getting Started](docs/GettingStarted.md).
-It covers setting up a couple of CoreOS servers using Vagrant to use as docker hosts.
+They set up two CoreOS servers using Vagrant, and run Calico components in containers to provide networking between other guest containers.

-## Orchestrator intregration
+## Orchestrator integration

 For a lower level integration see [Orchestrators](docs/Orchestrators.md).

 ## What it covers

-+ The Calico components run Docker containers
++ The Calico components run in Docker containers.

-+ Calico can provide network connectivity with security policy enforcement to Docker containers.
++ Calico provides network connectivity with security policy enforcement for other Docker containers.

 + IP-networked Docker containers available via `docker run` or the standard Docker API.
-We utilizate the excellent [Powerstrip](https://github.com/clusterhq/powerstrip) project to make this seamless
+We use the excellent [Powerstrip](https://github.com/clusterhq/powerstrip) project to make this seamless.

 + Alongside the core services, we provide a simple commandline tool `calicoctl` for managing Calico.

 ## How does it work?